livechat/livechat-public-docs/site/content/agent-app-widgets/agent-app-sdk.md

 #### Modify Customer Details widget's state

 If you configured a [Customer Details widget](#creating-a-customer-details-widget), you can modify its section state using the `modifySection` method.
-The method accepts the section state definition as its only parameter and returns a promise.
+The method accepts the section state definition as its only parameter, and returns a promise.

-You can look up [component types](#component-types) to see how to create the state definition.
+You can look up the [component types](#component-types) to see how to create the state definition.

 The `title` of a given section has to match the one specified in the initial state.
 Otherwise, the section won't change.
 Also, the Agent App ignores the commands without valid section definitions.
 Make sure that the definition you're sending is correct.

-> Modifing the Customer Details widget's state
+> Modify the Customer Details widget's state

 ```js
 widget